5% Deposit Schemes For Second-Time Buyers

 In this situation, you’d have to look elsewhere to find the funds for a deposit.

-Read on for more information or jump to the section that’s relevant to you via the links below…
+Read on for more information, or jump to the relevant section via the links below…

 Can you get a 5% deposit mortgage as a second time buyer?

-Yes, there are a number of home buying schemes available to people who own or have previously owned a property before, who only have a 5% deposit.
-Here’s a rundown of what’s available:
+Yes, there are a number of home-buying schemes available to people who own or have previously owned a property and who only have a 5% deposit.

-Launched in 2021, the mortgage guarantee scheme is a government initiative aimed at increasing the number of 95% loan-to-value (LTV) mortgages on the market.
-Participating lenders purchase a guarantee, which means the government will compensate them in the event a borrower defaults on their mortgage repayments.
-The scheme is available to borrowers with a deposit of between 5% and 9%.
+Launched in 2021, the mortgage guarantee scheme is a government initiative to increase 95% loan-to-value (LTV) mortgages on the market.
+Participating lenders purchase a guarantee, which means the government will compensate them if a borrower defaults on their mortgage repayments.

-Additional eligibility criteria for this scheme includes:
+Additional eligibility criteria for this scheme include:

 • The property you’re buying must be valued at less than £600,000.

 • The property must be your primary residence.
-It can’t be a new build, holiday home or buy to let.
+It can’t be a new build, holiday home or buy-to-let.

 • You have a deposit of at least 5% of the value of the share you’re buying